 Meaning if you are getting 10 Rummy Nose Tetras, you should have a 20-gallon tank.

-Since the Rummy Nose Tetra is used on a sandy substrate, ensure there is enough sand in the bottom of the tank.
+Since the Rummy Nose Tetra is used to a sandy substrate, ensure there is enough sand in the bottom of the tank.

 They like to have plants because they use them as a hiding place when they are stressed or feel threatened in any way.

-Other necessary equipment are the aquarium lighting, filters, and heaters.
+Other necessary equipments are the aquarium lighting, filters, and heaters.